coldshrine/study-notes/books/designing-data-intensive-applications.md

 - **Functional Requirements**: What the application should do.
 - **Nonfunctional Requirements**: General properties like security, reliability, compliance, scalability, compatibility, and maintainability.
 """

+# Data Models and Query Language

+Most applications are built by layering one data model on top of another.
+Each layer hides the complexity of the layers below by providing a clean data model.
+These abstractions allow different groups of people to work effectively.

+## Relational Model vs Document Model

+The roots of relational databases lie in business data processing, transaction processing, and batch processing.

+The goal was to hide the implementation details behind a cleaner interface.

+Not Only SQL has a few driving forces:

+- Greater scalability
+- Preference for free and open source software
+- Specialized query optimizations
+- Desire for a more dynamic and expressive data model

+With a SQL model, if data is stored in relational tables, an awkward translation layer is introduced.
+This is called impedance mismatch.

+The JSON model reduces the impedance mismatch, and the lack of schema is often cited as an advantage.

+JSON representation has better locality than the multi-table SQL schema.
+All the relevant information is in one place, and one query is sufficient.

+In relational databases, it's normal to refer to rows in other tables by ID, because joins are easy.
+In document databases, joins are not needed for one-to-many tree structures, and support for joins is often weak.

+If the database itself does not support joins, you have to emulate a join in application code by making multiple queries.

+The most popular database for business data processing in the 1970s was IBM's Information Management System (IMS).

+IMS used a hierarchical model and, like document databases, worked well for one-to-many relationships.
+However, it made many-to-many relationships difficult and didn't support joins.

+## The Network Model

+Standardized by a committee called the Conference on Data Systems Languages (CODASYL), the network model was a generalization of the hierarchical model.
+In the tree structure of the hierarchical model, every record has exactly one parent, while in the network model, a record could have multiple parents.

+The links between records are like pointers in a programming language.
+The only way of accessing a record was to follow a path from a root record, called the access path.

+A query in CODASYL was performed by moving a cursor through the database by iterating over a list of records.
+If you didn't have a path to the data you wanted, you were in a difficult situation, as it was hard to make changes to an application's data model.

+## The Relational Model

+By contrast, the relational model was a way to lay out all the data "in the open."
+A relation (table) is simply a collection of tuples (rows), and that's it.

+The query optimizer automatically decides which parts of the query to execute in which order and which indexes to use (the access path).

+The relational model thus made it much easier to add new features to applications.

+The main arguments in favor of the document data model are schema flexibility, better performance due to locality, and sometimes closer data structures to those used by the applications.
+The relational model counters by providing better support for joins and many-to-one and many-to-many relationships.

+If the data in your application has a document-like structure, then it's probably a good idea to use a document model.
+The relational technique of shredding can lead to unnecessarily complicated application code.

+The poor support for joins in document databases may or may not be a problem.

+If your application does use many-to-many relationships, the document model becomes less appealing.
+Joins can be emulated in application code by making multiple requests.
+Using the document model can lead to significantly more complex application code and worse performance.

+## Schema Flexibility

+Most document databases do not enforce any schema on the data in documents.
+Arbitrary keys and values can be added to a document, but when reading, clients have no guarantees as to what fields the documents may contain.

+Document databases are sometimes called schemaless, but maybe a more appropriate term is schema-on-read, in contrast to schema-on-write.

+- Schema-on-read is similar to dynamic (runtime) type checking, whereas schema-on-write is similar to static (compile-time) type checking.
+- The schema-on-read approach is useful if the items in the collection don't have the same structure (heterogeneous data).

+### Many Different Types of Objects

+- Data determined by external systems

+### Data Locality for Queries

+If your application often needs to access the entire document, there is a performance advantage to this storage locality.

+The database typically needs to load the entire document, even if you access only a small portion of it.
+On updates, the entire document usually needs to be rewritten, so it is recommended that you keep documents fairly small.

+## Convergence of Document and Relational Databases

+- PostgreSQL supports JSON documents.
+- RethinkDB supports relational-like joins in its query language.
+- Some MongoDB drivers automatically resolve database references.

+Relational and document databases are becoming more similar over time.

+## Query Languages for Data

+SQL is a declarative query language.
+In an imperative language, you tell the computer to perform certain operations in order.

+In a declarative query language, you just specify the pattern of the data you want, but not how to achieve that goal.

+A declarative query language hides the implementation details of the database engine, making it possible for the database system to introduce performance improvements without requiring any changes to queries.

+Declarative languages often lend themselves to parallel execution, while imperative code is very hard to parallelize across multiple cores because it specifies instructions that must be performed in a particular order.
+Declarative languages specify only the pattern of the results, not the algorithm used to determine results.

+## Declarative Queries on the Web

+In a web browser, using declarative CSS styling is much better than manipulating styles imperatively in JavaScript.
+Declarative languages like SQL turned out to be much better than imperative query APIs.